watir/watirbook/link.md

 Open command prompt application and open IRB:

     $ irb
     >

-Let IRB know that you plan to use RubyGems and watir-webdriver gem:
+Let IRB know that you plan to use watir-webdriver gem:

-    require "rubygems"
     require "watir-webdriver"

 The output should look similar to this:

+    > require "watir-webdriver"
+    => true

+If you get something like this, do not panic:

+    > require "watir-webdriver"
+    LoadError: no such file to load -- watir-webdriver from (irb):1:in `require'
+    from (irb):1

+It just means you have to require RubyGems first.
+In that case, do this:

-    require "rubygems"
+    > require "rubygems"
-    => false
+    => true

-    require "watir-webdriver"
+    > require "watir-webdriver"
     => true

 In following code examples, do not type lines that start with `=>` (`=> true` for example).
 That represents value that Ruby returned.
 You can ignore those lines, until I say differently.